Sharing the Facts About the Alien Enemies Act

 Federal district Judge James E. Boasberg quickly barred the Trump administration from deporting anyone alleged to be part of the transnational gang under the Alien Enemies Act and ordered any planes in the air be turned around.
 However, the administration continued to send people to El Salvador to be imprisoned without identifying them or providing evidence of their alleged crimes.
 Some White House officials claimed that the court order did not apply because the flights were purportedly over international waters at the time that it was issued.
 This was one of many concerning statements from the executive branch calling into question the judicial system’s check on executive power—threatening the foundation of our democracy.

-On March 17, Boasberg held a hearing with lawyers for the administration to determine if they were in violation of the court order.
-Boasberg further ordered the government to provide written answers his questions in sworn declarations, including why they believe his initial order didn’t require their compliance.
-The parties are due back in court March 21 to discuss the merits of Trump’s invocation of the Alien Enemies Act.
+On March 17, Boasberg held a hearing with lawyers for the administration to determine if they were in violation of his order.
+Boasberg also ordered the government to provide written answers his questions in sworn declarations, including why they believe his initial order didn’t require their compliance.
+Boasberg later called the government’s answers “woefully insufficient.”
+The administration’s lawyers later told Boasberg in a court filing that they would invoke the “state secrets privilege” and would not share any additional information about the flights.

 Here are some key takeaways about why this statute is inapplicable, and why actions in defiance of a court order are a threat to the rule of law: